mtbChef/nginx/README.md

 > Configuring the build without any flags will compile NGINX with the minimal set of options.
 Please refer to https://nginx.org/en/docs/configure.html for a full list of available build configuration options.

 ## Compiling
 The `configure` script will generate a `Makefile` in the NGINX source root directory upon successful execution.
-The compile NGINX into a binary, issue the following command from that same directory:
+To compile NGINX into a binary, issue the following command from that same directory:

 ```bash
 make